dhgutteridge/Brew-Distance/README.rst

 This is a mostly faithful remake of
 `Perl's Text::Brew <https://metacpan.org/pod/Text::Brew>`_ implementation,
 except "INITIAL" matches aren't reported in output, since that isn't meaningful.
-(And of course, it's written in a Pythonic idiom.)
+(And, of course, it's written in a Pythonic idiom.)
 The Perl implementation itself states that it varies from the original Brew version, and I have followed it.